 At the beginning of last academic year, I took part in my school’s three-day secondary orientation as a Runner and organised an upscaled version of battleship.
 The scaled-up battleship game was unlike anything I had ever had the chance to organise and plan, raffia string used to map out the grid on grass and a large tarp and poles used to separate and block the view of the opposing teams.
 The participating members were chatting rowdily, refusing to settle down, and an eighth grader was kicking up the raffia string, messing up the battleship grid.

 Situations like these were commonplace during the orientation games, and it became increasingly frustrating to deal with them as the number of occurrences kept rising.
-These situations were also quite high-pressure, as when something went wrong, they all turned to me, and to be completely honest, throughout my life, my people skils were never the best, and though it’s improved significantly these past few years, I still sometimes struggle with intense social situations where expectations are high, so my experience as a Runner was definitely challenging, and at times I felt like I wouldn’t be able to resolve the issues I came across.
+These situations were also quite high-pressure, as when something went wrong, they all turned to me, and to be completely honest, throughout my life, my people skills were never the best, and though it’s improved significantly these past few years, I still sometimes struggle with intense social situations where expectations are high, so my experience as a Runner was definitely challenging, and at times I felt like I wouldn’t be able to resolve the issues I came across.
 But through stressing out over it with my partner, and putting our heads together to think of a way to solve it, we were able to solve any issue that came our way.
 This experience really helped me to develop my problem-solving and leadership skills, as well as help me to stay calm under pressure and be able to think of solutions to problems quickly and on the spot.

 I initially signed up for the role of Runner because recently I’ve been trying more to step outside of my comfort zone, because leading up to around last year I never really did that, and I only stuck to things that I was used to and never pushed myself to try new experiences and try new things.
 Once I realised that, I started to push myself, signing up for more competitions, volunteering for more roles at my school, as well as spending time with people that I previously wasn’t really close to.
 I think that trying these things has made me more open to new perspectives, and made me realise that staying in a closed off bubble hinders self-growth and keeps me the way I am forever.